Six model categories for directed homotopy: Path space functor and m-cofibrancy

+Let us mention the erratum in \cite{leftproperflow} correcting some proofs of \cite{model2}.
 We conclude this paper by explaining why the m-model structures of multipointed $d$-spaces and of flows are better behaved than their q-model structures.
 Let us start with the following observation:

 \bth Let $X$ be a q-cofibrant flow.
 Then the space of execution paths $\P X$ is q-cofibrant. \eth